anujoshi222/Directed-Studies/README.md

  * **Executive Summary:** As We are almost done with our project, this week I focussed on enhancing the visual aids and improving the user experience through the application.
 For that purpose, I used the Reactstrap which somewhat same as Bootstrap to enhance the feel and look of the app.
 Also, we focussed how we are going to pitch our app.
 We as a team finalised our pitch deck and the script.

- **Optimization of the components:** As a whole, I worked on enhancing the visual aids of the components.
+ **Optimization of the components:** For this week, I will be working on preparation of the final presentation.
+Also, the testing of the sign-in and sign-up component is still in progress.

   * **Plan for next week**:
-      * I will still be working on enhancing the visual aida and testing of integrated components.
+      * I will still be working onn testing of integrated components,sign-in & signup components.

   * **Product Backlog**